rglaue/npm-registry-publish-test-server/README.md

 ```

 `npm publish` requires authentication, but the npm Registry Publish Test Server
 does not require authentication.
 A dummy token can be used.
+Set the
+authorization in the `~/.npmrc` configuration file.

 ```bash
 //localhost:8077/:_authToken=NONE1234